orassayag/dynamic-video/README.md

 11. Once you click on the "Checkout" button you will start to see all your orders.
 12. Let the show begin and happy testing! :)

+PLEASE FILL ALL THE FIELDS IN THE FORM IN ORDER FOR IT TO WORK.

 ## Author

 - **Or Assayag** - _Initial work_ - [orassayag](https://github.com/orassayag)